Live streaming video content is a great way to engage with your customers, promote your business, and make money online.

 - YouTube is owned by Google but it’s actually a search engine in its own right.
 When you post content on YouTube and link it to your company or website it can boost your SEO and help customers find you online.

-- Option to monetize your content as you grow an audience.
+- There’s an option to monetize your content once you have 1000+ followers.

 - You need a Google account and to set up your own YouTube channel before you can stream.